carmenhove/Portfolio/index.md

 ---

-### Using multilevel Bayesian spline regression models to estimating effects of breastfeeding on maternal immune function
+### Multilevel Bayesian spline regression modeling in R to estimate effects of breastfeeding on maternal immune function

 Project description in two sentences.